The 13th Floor Elevators

 The 13th Floor Elevators was an American rock band from Austin, Texas, United States, formed by guitarist and vocalist Roky Erickson, electric jug player Tommy Hall, and guitarist Stacy Sutherland.
 The band was together from 1965 to 1969, and during that period released four albums and seven singles for the International Artists record label.
+Their debut single "You're Gonna Miss Me" was a national Billboard No. 55 hit in 1966.